 Is it possible to reveal in the response of the driven TLS also period $k$-tupling with $k>2$?
-In our experimental situation, this is indeed the case for $k$ = 3, 4, and 5 as explicitly demonstrated in Fig.~\ref{fig:NV_Results}c and discussed in \cite{SI}.
-Although, the results were obtained with a coarser amplitude scan, the knowledge of the modulation period dependence on amplitude deviations from the ideal period $k$-tupling amplitude, still allows us to identify $A_{Pk}$ with good precision.
-For all these cases, the hyperbola were found to fit $\tau\sim C_k/|A-A_{Pk}|$, wherein the coefficients $C_k$ decrease with increasing $k$ in agreement with theory.
+In our experimental situation, this is indeed the case for $k$ = 3, 4, and 5 as explicitly demonstrated in Fig.~\ref{fig:NV_Results}c and discussed in Ref.\cite{SI}.
+Although the results were obtained with a coarser amplitude scan, the knowledge of the modulation period dependence on amplitude deviations from the ideal period $k$-tupling amplitude still allows us to identify $A_{Pk}$ with good precision.
+For all these cases, the hyperbola was found to fit $\tau\sim C_k/|A-A_{Pk}|$, wherein the coefficients $C_k$ decrease with increasing $k$ in agreement with theory.
+We emphasize that Figs.~\ref{fig:NV_Results}(b) and ~\ref{fig:NV_Results}(c) collect data taken for different initial states which confirms the invariance of the $k$-tupling in agreement with theory.

-\emph{Outlook.\,\textbf{--}\,} An individual spin-$1/2$ realized in form of an NV-center in a diamond crystal has been shown to exhibit period doubling and higher multiplicities when exposed to strong time-period external fields.
-Within Floquet theory we have provided a complete and quantitatively accurate understanding of this non-trivial quantum dynamics in an extended model including relevant nuclear spins in the proximity of the NV-spin.
-In fact, in the vicinity of the ideal drive parameters for $k$-tupling, the NV-spin turns into a very sensitive probe for additional electromagnetic fields and residual degrees of freedom in its surrounding.
-This is the key property that may lead to new sensing scenarios.
-Further, the non-trivial $k$-tupling dynamics suggests the possibility of engineering gate operations with pulse times up to a few multiples of the transition frequency.
-Further extensions of this study may include the case of multiple dipolar coupled NV centers surrounded by $^{13}C$ instead of a single NV center \cite{moon2024discrete} as well as the effect of magnetic field misalignment and unpolarized nuclear spins.
-Conceptually, our findings directly apply to any other realization in atomic and solid state physics with sufficient coherence times.
+\emph{Outlook.\,\textbf{--}\,} An individual spin $1/2$ realized in form of an NV center in a diamond crystal has been shown to exhibit period doubling and higher multiplicities when exposed to strong monochromatic fields.
+This phenomenon is a direct consequence of revivals of quantum interferences at fractions of the drive frequency and is observable due to the exceptional long coherence time of the NV sample.
+Within Floquet theory, we have provided a complete and quantitatively accurate understanding of this non-linear quantum dynamics in an extended model including relevant nuclear spins in the proximity of the NV spin.
+In the vicinity of the ideal drive parameters for $k$-tupling, the stroboscopic quantum dynamics shows low-frequency beatings.
+Their characteristic hyperbolic dependence on driving parameter mismatches serves as a proxy for the approach toward $k$-tupling.